 Springtime sunshine…the flowers are beginning to bloom, and the grass is a beautiful emerald green.
 Ah, a breath of fresh air.
-A fantastic way to soak up some vitamin D and spend quality time with your loved ones is by organizing a picnic day at a local park or nearby beach.
+A fantastic way to soak up some vitamin D and spend quality time with your loved ones is by organizing a picnic day at a local park or nearby beach (need picnic location ideas?).
 As you start planning, check out our packing tips and tricks, and download our picnic essentials checklist.
 Get insider tips on perfect pairings, portable drinks, and more to make sure that your next picnic is one to remember.

 Picnic Basket Essentials